Table of contents

-Do you ever want to send your clients a quote for a job or service before you do the work?
-That’s where a pro forma invoice enters into the picture.
-We’ve pulled together the top five questions about when and how you should use pro forma invoices:
+Do you ever find yourself in a situation where you need to send an invoice, but you don’t have all the details necessary to complete one?
+That’s where a pro forma invoice enters the picture.
+We’ve pulled together the top six questions about when and how you should use pro forma invoices:

 What is a pro forma invoice?